The Library

 Aripsy can help students move from notes into active practice.
 Free users can paste text and generate notes or flashcards.
 Pro users can generate fill-in-the-blank practice and MCQs from their material.

-Try a short topic in Aripsy, then verify the answers against your textbook, teacher notes, or specification.
+Try a short topic in Aripsy, then review the answers against your textbook or specification.

 Source to check